Homicide Is The Most Serious of All Crimes – Get a Serious Criminal Attorney

 The Appeals Court upheld a jury conviction of the defendant in this case for criminally negligent homicide.
 The defendant was driving while intoxicated, turned into oncoming traffic without signaling or stopping and collided with an oncoming motorcycle that was proceeding with the light and within the applicable speed limit with the death of the motorcyclist resulting.
 At trial the defendant was determined to be intoxicated at the time by testimony that his eyes were bloodshot, that he smelled of alcohol and that a blood test revealed a .13 blood alcohol level.
 People v.
 Givens, 268 A.D.2d 240

 As can be seen by the case example, there is no simple case of drunk driving.
 If death results it becomes a homicide and that is when you need to contact a law firm with a proven track record in successfully defending clients who have been charged with felonies of this type.
-In New York, when you need the absolutely best criminal defense you need to call the Bukh Law Firm, anytime, 24 hours, 7 days a week at (800) 601-0207.
+In New York, when you need the absolutely best criminal defense you need to call the Law Office of Bukh & Associates, PLLC, anytime, 24 hours, 7 days a week at (800) 601-0207.
 We have the help you need.